-Plan participants are able to direct the investment of their plan holdings (employer and employee contributions) into various investment options as offered under the Plan on a daily basis.
-The investment options consist of three tiers of funds (Tier I, II, and III); each tier consists of several underlying funds with various levels of market risk and returns.
-The options consist of several balanced funds, a company stock fund, several other stock funds, a bond fund, and a marketplace window (investment options in mutual funds).
+Plan participants are able to direct the investment of their Plan holdings (employer and employee contributions) into various investment options as offered under the Plan on a daily basis.
+Prior to June 28, 2007, the investment options consisted of three tiers (Tier I, II and III); each tier consisted of several underlying funds with various levels of market risk and returns.
+The options consisted of several balanced funds, a Company stock fund, several other stock funds, a bond fund, and a marketplace window (investment options in mutual funds).
+Beginning on June 28, 2007, a new investment fund line-up was introduced by the Plan, including 10 Lifecycle Funds and 13 Focused Strategy Funds that include passive and actively managed options.
+The Company stock fund continued on as an investment option of the Plan.